 The Division of Germany

-Following World War II, Germany was divided into four occupation zones controlled by the victorious Allied powers: the United States, Soviet Union, Great Britain, and France.
-The city of Berlin, although located in Soviet-controlled East Germany, was also divided into four sectors.
+Following World War II, Germany was divided into four occupation zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain and France.
+The city of Berlin too was split into four sectors however it was in the Soviet dominated East Germany.

-This division of Germany and Berlin created tension between the Soviet Union and the Western Allies, particularly as ideological differences solidified between the capitalist West and the communist Eastern Bloc.
+This division of Germany and Berlin brought tension between the Soviet Union and other western Allies and especially that more differences started emerging between the capitalist western block and the communist eastern block.

 The Response: The Berlin Airlift